-JOUR 370 Editorial Vision: Feature Writing
+JOUR 370 Feature Writing and Narrative Journalism

-Students study the feature article, its distinguished history-which includes the birth of the Muckrakers at Knox-and its alternative forms, especially in the underground press and "new journalism" beginning in the 1960's.
-Students also produce professional quality feature articles for publication, drawing on a broad range of communication skills-critical thinking, reporting, research, writing, and editing.
+Students study the feature article, its distinguished history-including the birth of the Muckrakers at Knox College-and its alternative forms, including the underground press and "new journalism" beginning in the 1960s, narrative journalism, and online story-telling today.
+Students also produce professional quality feature stories, some in narrative journalism form, drawing on a broad range of communication skills, including critical thinking, reporting, research, writing and edition.
 Prereq: JOUR 270 or permission of the instructor; CL: ENG 370; W; M. Webb